Frame 6

 The Vege Chip Co. is proud to officially partner with its Gold Coast neighbours, and critical community service, Currumbin Wildlife Hospital.

-It is estimated that if 1 in 5 of our customers donate a gold coin, we can raise more than $235,000 in critical funds for Australia’s busiest wildlife hospital.
-Together, we can make a difference to this vital operation.
-You can donate here.
+With your support, if just 1 in 5 of our customers donates a gold coin, we could raise over $235,000 in critical funds for Australia’s busiest wildlife hospital.
+Together, we can make a real difference.
+Donate here.

 Enter Competition